SURYAKANTSHARMA/UberCarAnimation/README.md

 # UberAnimation
-This app is for animating the car like uber from one position to another with perserving angle and smooth animation
+This app is for animating the car like uber from one position to another with preserving angle and smooth animation

 # Usage